 Only chosen entities can access and participate in block mining in Private Blockchain.
 One authoritative person can only choose participants and revoke permission from an existing participant.
 Private Blockchains are mainly used in private organizations to protect sensitive information from outside entities.
-The application of Private Blockchain can be used in voting, supply chain management, digital identity, asset ownership, etc. Some examples for private blockchains are Sawtooth, Fabric, and Corda, etc. The private blockchains have speed and are scalable.
+The application of Private Blockchain can be used in elections, tracking goods in supply chains, verifying digital identities, managing ownership of assets, and more.
+A few well-known private blockchain platforms include Sawtooth, Hyperledger Fabric, and Corda.
+The private blockchains have speed and are scalable.
 The rate of transactions is more significant than Public blockchains.
-It is also scalable, and one can choose the size of the Blockchain as per the need.
+It is also scalable, and one could choose the size of the Blockchain as per the need.

-Trust-building is paramount in Private Blockchain to transmit confidential information within a network, which is sometimes very dangerous.
+Trust-building is paramount in Private Blockchain to transmit confidential information in a network, which is sometimes very dangerous.
 For example, any outside can extract the information by using behavioral phishing attacks on the participants.
 Private blockchains usually are less secure.
 In a private blockchain network, only few participants participate in proof-of-work, which makes it prone to security breaches.
 It needs a trusted central Identity and Access Management (IAM) system to function correctly.
 Private blockchains contradict the idea of decentralization which is an essential founding pillar of blockchain technology.